MEXonline.com the oldest and most trusted online guide to Mexico

 Mexico Visa and U.S. Passport Requirements

-The U.S. State Department has issued new requirements for travel into and back from Mexico.
+The U.S. State Department has issued in the last several years new requirements for travel into and back from Mexico.
 Note that the following update pertains to rules set by U.S. law, as entry into Mexico is governed by their own rules, please see below.

 Mexican Tourist Visa